rol2005hun/Sanovise/README.md

 etc.

-The application processes this data and provides information about the user's health status and potential risks. **⚠️ It is important to note that this application does not replace a consultation with a doctor!**
+The application processes this data and provides information about the user's health status and potential risks.
+**⚠️ It is important to note that this application does not replace a consultation with a doctor!**

 **🌍 Multiple languages supported**: The application is available in several languages, including English, Hungarian, Spanish, French, German, Russian, Chinese, Arabic, and Hindi.

-**Beta Version 1.0.0**
 ---

 ## 🛠️ Technology Stack